codacy/docs/docs/organizations/integrations/slack-integration.md

 # Organization Slack integration for Security issues

-The organization Slack integration for Security issues sends notifications to a Slack channel of your choice whenever Codacy detects new critical Security issues in any repository within your organization.
+The organization Slack integration for Security issues sends notifications to a Slack channel of your choice whenever Codacy detects new critical Security issues in the default branch of any repository in your organization.

 ## Installing the Slack integration